flybot2010-lab/i1-encoder-timesync/README.md

 # i1 Data Encoder

+A all-locally hosted version is in development and will be released soon.

 This encoder was made by Dalk with help from April (mewtek).

 Included are both a nodejs and python3 version, made to run on any device on the same network as I1.